 Logging on private and corporate land in California is regulated by the 1973 Z'berg-Nejedly Forest Practice Act.
-This Act established the Forest Practice Rules (FPRs) and a politically appointed Board of Forestry to oversee their implementation.
+This Act established the Forest Practice Rules (FPRs) and a politically-appointed Board of Forestry to oversee their implementation.
 The California Department of Forestry (CALFIRE) works under the direction of the Board of Forestry and is the lead government agency responsible for approving logging plans and for enforcing the FPRs.

-Discussion: A substantial adverse effect to Agricultural Resources would occur if:
+DISCUSSION: A substantial adverse effect to Agricultural Resources would occur if:

-- There is a conversion of choice agricultural land to nonagricultural use, or impairment of the agricultural productivity of agricultural land; - The amount of agricultural land in the County is substantially reduced; or - Agricultural uses are subjected to impacts from adjacent incompatible land uses. - a-e.
-The subject parcel is a 1.42-acre residential parcel surrounded by other similarly sized parcels designated for residential use.
-The parcel is not considered prime farmland and does not conflict with any existing zoning for agricultural uses or Williamson Act Contracts.
+- There is a conversion of choice agricultural land to nonagricultural use, or impairment of the agricultural productivity of agricultural land; - The amount of agricultural land in the County is substantially reduced; or - Agricultural uses are subjected to impacts from adjacent incompatible land uses. - a.
+The subject parcels total 116.03-acres of rural residentially designated land surrounded by other similarly sized parcels designated for rural residential use.
+Although the parcels are located in an area considered to be farmland of local importance, the project does not convert the land to a non-agricultural use as the Rural Residential Land Use Designation does not preclude the use of the parcel for agricultural uses.
+Any potential impacts would be less than significant. - b-e.
+The parcels are not considered prime farmland and the proposed project does not conflict with any existing zoning for agricultural uses or Williamson Act Contracts.
 The project would not result in the rezoning of forestland, timberland, or timberland production zoned parcels or result in the loss of forest land or convert forest land to a non-forest use.
-All three proposed parcels would remain residentially zoned, and the existing residential uses would continue.
+The proposed parcels would remain rural zoned, and the existing uses would continue.
 There is no farmland or forestland in the vicinity of the proposed project that would be caused to be converted from farm or forest use to a non-farm or forest use.
-There would be no impact to agriculture or forest resources.
+There would be no impact as a result of project approval.